 When you overpay your taxes, you’re giving the government a free loan until you get your tax reimbursement in April.
 That’s money you could be using to grow your business today.

 The reverse of this is not paying enough taxes throughout the year and having a large tax bill due in the spring.
 That’s certainly no fun.
-If you’re not sure what your filing status should be, check the IRS website.

 Having Your Tax Documents Organized Saves Time